DBurrSudz/PyQT5-LibraryRentalSystem/README.md

 ## Graphical User Interface
-Built with the **PyQT** module and QT Designer.
-Do not edit the .py files in the src/GUI/Views folder.
+Built with the PyQT module and QT Designer. **DO NOT edit the .py files in the src/GUI/Views folder**.

 ## Database
 This project uses the [**peewee**](http://docs.peewee-orm.com/en/latest/) Object Relational Mapping module to connect to a local database to create models and execute SQL commands.

 ## Running the Project
-To run this project, run the 'python' command from the command line on the 'main' py file file.
+To run this project, run `python main.py` from the command line.
+You can change the database connection in `database.py` to connect to a preferred database provided in the [**peewee**](http://docs.peewee-orm.com/en/latest/) documentation.
+Set database credentials in local environment variables.